 19. In cut areas, side slopes of 2:1 are proposed.
 Concerns exist for slope stability as well as surface erosion.
 In locations of deep cuts, it must be anticipated that soils may be saturated at times, and that groundwater will express from sideslopes, contributing to destabilizing forces.
 Detail 2 on Sheet C-501 must be specified to pertain to all slopes 3:1 or steeper, and does not address soil stability, only erosion protection.

 Response: The detail will be enhance to address the potential of seepage from cut slopes.
-See Erosion Control Note #19 on Sheets C-100, C-100A, C-100B, & C-100C

 Pertaining to drainage design: